top of page

 We need to intentionally and responsibly breed healthy animals for our companions and friends.

-"Breeding should only be done to 'improve the breed', which requires a strong knowledge of the pedigrees …"
+"Breeding should be done only to 'improve the breed', which requires a strong knowledge of the pedigrees …"

 "The number of homeless pets, dogs and cats alike, unable to find forever homes is heartbreaking."